danishalib/Car-Price-Predicton-Using-Machine-Learning/README.md

 ## Consclusion
 * Car year is affecting negatively as older the car lesser the Selling Price
-* Random Forst Model is being considered as the best model which is 96% accurate while predicting the car prices
+* Random Forest Model is being considered as the best model which is 96% accurate while predicting the car prices
 * Selling price of cars with fuel type Diesel is more higher than the ones Petrol and CNG